mundra-aman/minimal-mistakes/_posts/2020-05-28-Strategies-with-Heikin-Ashi-patterns.md

 ## How Heikin-Ashi is calculated
 Heiken Ashi candlesticks are similar to conventional ones, but rather than using opens, closes, highs and lows, they use average values for these four price metrics.

+Each of the Heikin Ashi bars start from the middle of the bar before it, and not from the level where the previous candle has closed.
+This is a major distinguishing factor between the standard and HA candlestick patterns.

 Heikin-Ashi Candlesticks use the open-close data from the prior period and the open-high-low-close data from the current period to create a combo candlestick.
 The Heiken Ashi formula used to derive these average values is as follows: